WebCoder49/code-input/docs/_index.md

 **An even more lightweight, flexible and clean major version 3 is being planned.
 Please come and participate with your feedback/ideas [on GitHub](https://github.com/WebCoder49/code-input/issues/190) or [via email to code-input-js+v3@webcoder49.dev](mailto:code-input-js+v3@webcoder49.dev)!**

 🎉 code-input.js is collaboratively developed by many people, which is what keeps it going strong.
-Many have reported bugs and suggestions, and [10 people (see them on GitHub)](https://github.com/WebCoder49/code-input/graphs/contributors) have contributed code or documentation directly.
-If you have found a bug, would like to help with the code or documentation, or have additional suggestions, for plugins or core functionality, [please look at GitHub](https://github.com/WebCoder49/code-input/tree/main/CONTRIBUTING.md) or [get in touch via email so I can add it for you](mailto:code-input-js@webcoder49.dev).
+Many have reported bugs and suggestions, and 10 people (see them on [GitHub](https://github.com/WebCoder49/code-input/graphs/contributors) or [Codeberg](https://codeberg.org/code-input-js/code-input-js/activity/contributors)) have contributed code or documentation directly.
+If you have found a bug, would like to help with the code or documentation, or have additional suggestions, for plugins or core functionality, please look at [GitHub](https://github.com/WebCoder49/code-input/tree/main/CONTRIBUTING.md), at [Codeberg](https://codeberg.org/code-input-js/code-input-js/src/branch/main/CONTRIBUTING.md), or [get in touch via email so I can add it for you](mailto:code-input-js@webcoder49.dev).

 **If you find a sensitive security vulnerability in the code-input.js library, please email the maintainer Oliver Geer at [security@webcoder49.dev](mailto:security@webcoder49.dev), optionally using [this encryption key](https://ogeer.org#pgp).
 GitHub security advisories (different to the more general "issues") are also accepted.**